HewlettPackard/Jery/README.md

 <a name="WhatisJery"/>
 ##What is Jery?

-- Dedicated to Oracle in phase 1
 - Dedicated to Oracle and Enterprise DB
 - Mimic Business Intelligence workload (100% massive read)
 - Cluster aware
-- Create its own test schema based of “SCOTT” data
 - Create its own test schema based of "SCOTT" data
 - Generate CPU intensive activity
 - Generate high IO rate (tunable)